j-openmesh/Xverse/README.md

 ### Production Ready?
 No. Dependable?
 No. - Not yet; We're working on it :)

-Temper your expectations - this project is alpha quality and is under active contstruction.
+Temper your expectations - this project is alpha quality and is under active construction.
 We all try very hard to prevent it but it may, for some unexpected and unpredictable reason, destroy your entire machine on a whim.
 Here be dragons.
 Take caution.
 Caveat emptor.
 Provided without any warranty or guarantee.
 Etc, etc. Basically: unless you understand what you see when